 This was the second project that Benjamin Hayward and I completed on our trip to Budapest.
-It was 2009 and the age of the smartphone was really beginning, putting a camera into everybody’s pocket.
-We felt like we were entering a new era of photography where more people were taking more photos than ever before.
+It was 2009 and the age of the smartphone was upon us, putting a camera into everybody’s pocket.
+We felt like we were entering a new era of photography in which more people were taking more photos than ever before.
 But were they any good?

 Inspired by this thought, Ben and I became interested in the idea of taking ‘non-photos’ of a city, to avoid generic landmarks and clichés that might be captured by the average tourist.
 Before we set off, we devised a rigorous grid system that would generate random locations on a map, and determine in which direction to point the camera.